GoDaddy pricing: everything you need to know

 When it comes to GoDaddy’s shared hosting plans, pricing largely depends on the length of your subscription – the longer the term, the better the initial discount.
 However, renewal rates are higher, so it’s smart to weigh both upfront costs and future expenses.
 To help you compare, here’s a breakdown of prices across different plans and subscription periods:

 As you can see from this table, the monthly plan comes off as quite overpriced, making longer-term hosting options a smarter choice.
-Not only do longer plans offer lower initial rates, but even the renewal prices are cheaper the more you commit.
+Not only do longer plans offer lower initial rates, but even the renewal prices are lower.
 Plus, with the 30-day money-back guarantee, there’s no real risk in giving it a try.
-It’s also worth noting that the 60-month plan doesn’t offer any extra savings compared to the 36-month deal, so opting for a 2-year or 3-year plan seems like the most cost-effective strategy.
+It’s also worth noting that there used to be a 60-month plan, but it didn’t offer any extra savings compared to the 36-month deal, so it might be the reason it was discontinued.
+Either way, opting for a 2-year or 3-year plan seems like the most cost-effective strategy.

 GoDaddy WordPress hosting pricing